 Network policies can be set for different groups of users (e.g. admin, sales, engineering).
 Network policies can also be set for different access methods (VPN, WiFi, wired Ethernet, etc).
 Our product gives you the flexibility to create the solution you want without extensive changes your existing systems.
+It can even do TACACS+ for administrator authentication to network devices.

 Need more help?